powenyao/powenyao.github.io/_posts/2024-11-19-on-terraforming-mars.md

 than [wargames](https://boardgamegeek.com/boardgamesubdomain/4664/wargames) or Eurogames.

 Other than the coopetition, I think I really enjoyed the tableau building aspect.
-During late game, when you have lots of cards on the tableau that grant you actions and you can do one action after another for big combos.
+During late game, when you have lots of cards on the tableau that grant you actions.
+You can do one action after another for big combos, which feels great.
 What was a very slow process of terraforming all of a sudden becomes a race to the end as each player have grown.
 It makes you feel like you(r faction) have really grown and become powerful.

 For better or for worse, TM: AE does not feature spatial locations that player can interact with.
 That means there are less for players to think about.
-You don't have to worry where your card goes, it simply goes into the tableau and you benefit from having them.
+You don't have to worry where your card goes, it simply goes into the tableau, and you benefit from having them.
 This shifts the player attention onto other matters.
 Its more macro than micro.
 Playing some games where you have to do base building, sometimes I get tired of worrying about the layout.